 Flooding in an RLA may result from overflow from water sources, the built environment, or a combination of sources.
 It is important to note that many, if not most, properties in an RLA will not flood.
 Instead, all properties share similar geographic and flood (hydraulic and hydrologic) characteristics as the repetitive loss properties.
 It should also be stressed that the flooding events in question may have had little or nothing to do with overflow from a creek, but perhaps been the result of storm sewer backup or overland flow from a neighbor's property into a low-lying, slab-on-grade home or garage.

 II History

-General: There are 18 parcels in this RLA, all of which were constructed between 1973 and 1979.
+General: There are 11 parcels in this RLA, all of which were constructed between 1960 and 1995.
+These properties are primarily commercial, with many being used for storage.